akhealth/EIS-Modernization/procurement-docs-search/sow.md

 the Alaska product team for problem resolution, Program Management reporting in accordance with Program Management methodologies, and staffing requirements.
-Sprint plans will be developed collaboratively with the Product Owner and 18F.
+Sprint plans will be developed collaboratively with the Alaska product team and 18F.

 #### 5.2 Impact Reports